royari/check_if_up/README.md

 # check_if_up
-A simple python3 program to check of my University's website is up and running.
+A python3 program to check of my University's website is up and running.

 ## Getting Started

-downlod the program and edit the name of the webiste and the music ( with the music file being in the same directory )with your choice.
+Downlod the program and replace the name of the webiste and the music ( with the music file being in the same directory ) with your choice.